14 New Year's Resolutions That Are Bad Ideas

 Hongqi Zhang/iStock/Getty Images

 Meditating can be a beneficial practice to incorporate into your life.
-However, if this activity is new to you, committing to it -- or anything for that matter -- for a generous amount of time every day might not be the best approach.
+However, if this activity is new to you, committing to it for a generous amount of time every day might not be the best approach.
 When you commit to a daily goal, it often doesn't take long before the business of life knocks you off track.
 You miss one day, and you're already behind and may feel that you've failed yourself.
 "This type of goal often subconsciously reinforces a feeling of disappointment in ourselves and failure to make progress," says personal growth expert Betsy Sobiech.
-Strive for more realistic goals.
-In this case, start by committing to meditate just five minutes a day, a few days a week.
+Start by committing to meditate just five minutes a day, a few days a week.
 Once you've made that a habit, increase the time and frequency.

 8 Easy Mindful-Meditation Techniques